 Immunizations

-Flu, annual Recommended2
+Flu, annual Recommended.2

 HPV (human papillomavirus) Recommended for all adults through 26 years of age.
-2 or 3-dose series depending on age at initial vaccination
+2- or 3-dose series depending on age at initial vaccination.

-Meningococcal For individuals with risk factors present8
+Meningococcal For people with risk factors present.5

-Pneumococcal (pneumonia) For individuals with risk factors7
+Pneumococcal (pneumonia) For people with risk factors.13

 Screenings/counseling/services